 Kolkata is famous for its people, their culture, food, music, literature and the movies.
 It is one of the most densely populated cities in India along the banks of river Ganga with a heritage as dense.
 If Bangalore is the Seattle of India, then Kolkata is the sub-continent's London.
 It is an 'in your face' city that shocks and charms the unsuspecting visitor.

 Friendlier than India’s other metropolises, this is a city you ‘feel’ more than simply visit.
 Walk the chaotic back alleys, ride the Hooghly ferries.
 Today the city of Kolkata known for its grand colonial architecture, art galleries and cultural festivals.

 Kolkata has an intrinsic relation with Howrah Bridge.
-It is the landmark and icon for the Kolkata city.
-To mark the monument of history, we have listed down 10 intriguing facts about Howrah Bridge which you might not have heard before!
+The icon for the Kolkata city and a monumental landmark, Howrah Bridge is famous for many reasons.
+Howrah has witnessed the making of Modern India.
+To mark the monument of history of India, we have listed down 10 intriguing facts about Howrah Bridge which you might not have heard before!